teackot/srv/README.md

+An atomic system which allows you to set up a proxy server with a management panel

-An atomic bootc image for my proxy server based on fedora-bootc
+This is a *mostly* preconfigured atomic bootc image which ships all necessary tools to set up a proxy server with PasarGuard.

 ## Build